Azure/cortana-intelligence-tank-level-forecast/Automated Deployment Guide/Post Deployment Instructions.md

 4. Visualizing the forecast output and sensor values.
     - Download and open the [TankLevelForecast.pbix](https://github.com/Azure/cortana-intelligence-tank-level-forecast/tree/master/Automated%20Deployment%20Guide/Power%20BI) report file.
-      - The report visuals will display errors until the connection is made to the SQL Data Warehouse.
+      - The report visuals will display errors until the connection is made to the Azure SQL Data Warehouse.
     - Click ***Get Data***.
     - Select **Azure**, choose ***Azure SQL Data Warehouse*** and click ***Connect***.
-    - Enter the server name and database name of the SQL Data Warehouse you collected at step 1.
+    - Enter the server name and database name of the Azure SQL Data Warehouse you collected at step 1.
     - Choose DirectQuery and click ***OK***.
       - If a SQL Server Database credentials window pops up, select the ***Database*** tab and enter the server username and password you chose during deployment.
       - Click ***Connect***.